-Office Hours or Availability: Preferred method is email communication for short questions as well as for booking an appointment ahead of time to meet via Cisco WebEx.
+Office Hours or Availability: Preferred method is email communication for short questions as well as for booking an appointment ahead of time to meet via MS Teams.

-I will typically hold set office hours weekly every Tuesday and Thursday between 8:30am - 11am.
-Students can book an appointment during this time (Cisco WebEx) ahead of time.
+I will typically hold set office hours weekly every Tuesday and Thursday from 9:45am until noon.
+Students can book an appointment during this time.
 A meeting outside of these office hours can be made by emailing me to set up an appointment.